 Before you start an import, learn how to set up your import file to prevent any errors when importing your contacts into Gist.

-Prepare for Import
+Preparing for Import

-Email Address is the only property that we require, but you can repeat this step for any other contact properties, you want to include in Gist, like phone number, birthday, language, address, or country.
+Next to your Email Address column, create and label additional columns for First Name and Last Name.
+Repeat this step for any other contact properties you want to include in Gist, like phone number, birthday, language, address, or country.

-- Paste your contacts' information into the relevant fields in the spreadsheet.
+Paste your contacts' information into the relevant fields in the spreadsheet.

 Nice job!
 Now that you've prepared your CSV file, you're ready to import it to Gist.

-Import to Gist
+Importing to Gist

 - Navigate to the Contacts page.